What’s your knee-jerk reaction when you hear that I’m a “Life Coach”?

 I’d like to share an important secret with you that has helped me navigate negative comments and “haters” in life.
 No matter what our profession is or what we choose to share, I’ve found that we all run into “haters” in our lives.
 The secret is that the people leaving negative comments and putting you down were and never will be a part of your life in a positive way.
 These people won’t have your back, support your dreams, or offer any real support.
 There is no use for them in your life, so I personally find blocking these people online as a form of “spiritual whack-a-mole” that’s just part of moving forward.

 My goal is to always leave my clients in a better place than when I arrived.
 That seems to have worked very well for me because I still wake up feeling motivated and grateful to do what I do after all these years.
-I am so fortunate to be one of the many people in this world dedicated to helping others live a better life.
 I could have never imagined how magnificent and extraordinary it would be to work as a Life Coach!